idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial01_app_development/step10_auxkernels.md

        caption=Pressure vessel model results for $\lVert \vec{u} \rVert$ using a relative linear tolerance of $10^{-16}$.
 Every element shows exactly the predicted velocity magnitude of $0.01393 \, \textrm{m/s}$.

 !alert! tip title=Be aware of the many different types of controllable tolerances.
 There is usually a variety of parameters available to `Executioner` objects that are used to set solver tolerances.
 Sometimes, even slight changes to them can have profound numerical effects, and certain types of tolerances supersede others.
-For example, the same desired effect of constantness (up to 16 decimal digits---the available precision for [IEEE 754 decimal64](https://en.wikipedia.org/wiki/Decimal64_floating-point_format) formatted floats (referred to as *double precision* in C++)) can be acheived by setting `nl_rel_tol = 1e-12`, but more nonlinear iterations are required in this case.
+For example, the same desired effect of constantness (up to 16 decimal digits---the available precision for [IEEE 754 decimal64](https://en.wikipedia.org/wiki/Decimal64_floating-point_format) formatted floats (referred to as *double precision* in C++)) can be achieved by setting `nl_rel_tol = 1e-12`, but more nonlinear iterations are required in this case.

 *For more information about common solver parameters, please see the [source/executioners/Steady.md] or [source/executioners/Transient.md] page.*
 !alert-end!